ThisTestUser/Docs/ClientStuff.md

 by stopping C03PacketPlayer packets, but that has been patched.
 In 1.9, this is no longer the case, rendering every mod that used this trick useless.

+###Bypassing GWEN and Watchdog...

+is much more difficult than expected.
+Using old school tricks such as ignoring invisibles or hit/miss rate will simply not work.
+Even newer tricks like ignoring armor-less entities will fail to function.
+Even FOV, long regarded to be the most effective way to bypass, will fail. (unless you put like 20 FOV which is more of a Triggerbot, and it will STILL sometimes hit the NPC)

+So unless you can actually filter the entities (with no false positive or false negative), it will not bypass.

 ###Wolfram Client - Why Was it Shut Down?

 1. A person (whose twitter account has been deleted) helped to shut down the project, he was angry with Shadowspl0it for something.